aig-upf/smart-carpooling-demo/README.md

 1. The input map is parsed.
 1. The planner starts and will stop as soon as a solution is found or one of the previous time/memory criterias is met.
 1. If there is a solution, it will be converted into JSON format (see file `tmp_sas_plan.json`).
-1. If there is a solution, a web server will be launched to serve the content for displaying the map.
-To see the map, just open the `index.html` file inside the `visualizer` folder (Google Chrome recommended).
-In 10 seconds, the map will be displayed and the web server will close automatically.
+1. If there is a solution, it will be converted into GeoJSON format (see file `cooperative_tmp_sas_plan.geojson`).
+This file can be later used by a visualizer (explained later).

 ### <a name="run-cae"></a>Running the Collective Adaptation Engine